What Is Dysphonia?

 Aphonia

-Complete loss of voice, with only whisper production.
+Complete voice loss, with only whispered phonation possible.
 May have an organic or functional (psychogenic) cause.

 Diagnosis